 The Events Management degree prepares you for the fast-paced world of planning and managing events.
 You will learn alongside lecturers who have worked on worldwide and high profile events while gaining experience of real weddings, conferences and private functions alongside your studies.

-You will develop your industry knowledge and professional skills by working within Wivenhoe House, a 4* country house hotel, alongside your studies.
+You will develop your industry knowledge and professional skills by working within Wivenhoe House, our luxury hotel on campus, alongside your studies.
 You will gain experience in the different departments of the hotel including the kitchen, front office, restaurant as well as an extended period of time in the events department.
 These shifts may involve some late finishes on occasion, as well as weekend work, so that you get to see all aspects of the different events the hotel offers such as weddings, meetings, tribute acts, baby showers, conferences and more.

 With a student experience unlike any other, it may come as no surprise that the Edge Hotel School is ranked in the top 10 in the UK for overall positivity in our subject area (National Student Survey 2024, English broad discipline higher education institutions).

-As well as spending time in 4* Wivenhoe House, some of our high performing Event's Management students have in past had the unforgettable opportunity to work at big name events and venues like the BRIT awards, the O2 arena and the Royal Ascot.
+As well as spending time in our luxury on-campus hotel, Wivenhoe House, some of our high performing Event's Management students have in past had the unforgettable opportunity to work at big name events and venues like the BRIT awards, the O2 arena and the Royal Ascot.

 You will study topics including: